lavanyayangala/Hashnode_Backup/ckuljlw550f0pebs1c0sohid9.md

 - Saves time in writing the code but might show errors at run time.

+Ex:

+                      a = 10

+In Python the errors are shown after compilation.(Run Time).

 >
-Compile Time:Compile time refers to the time duration in which the programming code is converted to the machine code (i.e binary code) and usually occurs before runtime.
+Compile Time: Compile time refers to the time duration in which the programming code is converted to the machine code (i.e., binary code) and usually occurs before runtime.

 > Run Time: Runtime is the period of time when a program is running.
 It begins when a program is opened (or executed) and ends with the program is quit or closed.
 Runtime is a technical term, used most often in software development.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1633882464339/gjAJliyvz.png)